robert-cronin/robert-cronin/README.md

 - Using GenAI to improve our participants' return-to-work journey @ leapforward.ai 🚀
 - Building a docker clone & learning about low-level programming in Rust.
-- Helping out with the Kubernetes documentation and testing.
+- Preparing for a big transition 📈
-- Working towards some certifications: CKA (50%) & SAA-C03 (80%)
+- Working towards some certifications: CKA (60%) & SAA-C03 (90%)

 ## 🚀 Hobby Projects